richismyname2001/crazytrain/README.md

 # crazytrain
 First github repo
-Riding the rails of the crazyu train
+Riding the rails of the crazy train